markreha/myprivatecloud/README.md

 ## Features
 - Fully functioning Private Cloud:
-    - Capable of running a number of Web Servers, common Web Stacks, Databases, and Tools.
+    - Capable of running any number of Web Servers, common Web Stacks, Databases, and Tools.
+Examples include:
-    - Web Servers: Nginx and Apache
+    - Web Servers: Nginx and Apache.
-    - Web Stacks: PHP, PHP Laravel, Java Tomcat
+    - Web Stacks: PHP, PHP Laravel, Java Tomcat.
-    - Databases: MySQL, PostgreSQL, MongoDB
+    - Databases: MySQL, PostgreSQL, MongoDB.
-    - Tools: VS Code
+    - Tools: VS Code.
+- Cloud Management:
-- Managed via a web based Portal Application and Lens.
+    - Web based Portal Application.
+    - Desktop application Lens.
+    - RealVNC and SSH into Master Node.
 - Low cost:
-    - A 3 Node Cluster with Storage was less than $500.
+    - A single Master Node and three Worker Node Cluster with Storage will cost less than $500.
 - Cluster Hardware is easily extendable:
-    - You can add a new Node in less then an hour and it only cost about $75.
+    - You can add a new Worker Node in less then an hour and that will only cost about $75.
 - Portal Application is easily extendable:
     - New Stacks can be easily added to the Catalog.
     - You can add a new Stack with a database entry and this can be done in less than an hour.
     - Can leverage custom Docker Images pushed to Docker Hub.
+    - Communication with Kubernetes via a custom Java Cluster API that leverages the Fabric8 library.

 ## Portal Screenshots
 <table>